qceka88/MyMotoMadness/README.md

 # MyMotoMadness

-# This is my Person Project.
+# This is my Personal Project.

-      PROJECT WILL BE EXTENT WITH MORE FEATURES EXTENTION IS IN PROGRESS...
+      PROJECT WILL BE EXTENT WITH MORE FEATURES EXTENDING UNDER CONSTRUCTION...

 [MyMotoMadness: Link](https://qceka88.pythonanywhere.com/)